bazel-xcode/xchammer/Docs/BazelForiOSDevelopers.md

 ## Bazel projects

-The root of a Bazel project contains two human readable files:
+The root of a Bazel project contains two human-readable files:

-The `BUILD` file - these files define what targets are inside of a project.
+The `BUILD` file: defines what targets are inside of a project.
 Applications, extensions, static libraries, and frameworks are all declared in BUILD files.